• Skip to primary navigation

 Jump to Recipe Print Recipe

-Saltines are quite literally the perfect blank canvas for this sweet Coconut Toffee.
+Saltines are quite literally the perfect blank canvas for this sweet Coconut Cracker Toffee.
 Because you need a supportive and crispy base that’s - let’s just say it - bland so that the toffee can shine without crossing into overly sweet territory.
 This recipe elaborates upon basic Saltine Toffee recipes to make it a coconut blast, thanks to coconut extract and coconut flakes.

 Jump to: